FenixPK/EliDangHUD/README.md

 - Holographic radar projection can be displayed above any terminal block (like a holo table, LCD, control panel etc.) using [ELI_HOLO] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and what it detects.
 Can use keybinds for nearest/next/previous target to select a target on the closest holo radar table!

+- Seated HUD Missile Warning if WeaponCore is enabled.
+Shows count of inbound missiles.
+Radar and holotable radar will show blips for each missile.

 - Holographic local grid projection can be displayed above any terminal block using [ELI_LOCAL] tag in the block custom name, then use CustomData to tweak position, scale, rotation, and color.
 Can change CustomData of block to show target hologram instead as well.